 The 1×6 header format is an extension of the 4-pin header commonly used on Sonoff boards.
 The Sonoff programming header includes the first 4 pins of this format.

 Connector on target: 1×6 socket, in either 2.54mm or 1.27mm pitch.

-Connector on programmer: 1×6 pin header, in pitch to match target.
+Connector on programmer: 1×6 pin header, with pitch to match target.